jack-zheng/rtmtracker/README.md

 * run python srcipt with command: python ac_transer_from_confluence_to_testlink.py pageid

 ## Install testlink lib
-this project need testlink lib to communication with testlink so make sure you have installed lib before you run command How to install: pip install -r requirements.txt
+1. this project need testlink lib to communication with testlink so make sure you have installed lib before you run command +.
+How to install: pip install -r requirements.txt
+2. this project need python3 and not work under under python2

 ## Get parameter you need when run script
 ### Get parameter from testlink